OroraTech

-OroraTech is a German aerospace start-up company providing wildfire monitoring by employing nanosatellites.
+OroraTech is a German aerospace start-up company providing wildfire monitoring with a network of around 35 thermal imaging satellites.
 It was founded in 2018 as a university spin-off at the Technical University of Munich (TUM).
 The headquarters are in Munich, Germany.
-In June 2023, OroraTech joined the Copernicus Programme of the European Space Agency.
+In June 2023, OroraTech joined the Copernicus Programme of the European Union delivered by the European Space Agency.

 History

 OroraTech's key idea had been developed during the MOVE-II CubeSat project and WARR at the Technical University of Munich (TUM).
 Starting as a spin-off in January 2017, the company was incorporated as Orbital Oracle Technologies GmbH (short: OroraTech) in September 2018.
 Since OroraTech's technology is based on academic research at the TUM, TUM professors Ulrich Walter, a former astronaut, and Alexander W. Koch act as advisors to the company.

+Funding

+In May 2025, OroraTech announced the completion of its Series B funding round, raising a total of €37 million.
+The round was led by BNP Paribas Solar Impulse Venture Fund and Rabo Ventures.
+At the time of the funding announcement, OroraTech had 10 satellites in orbit.

+FOREST Satellite Development and ESA Partnership

+OroraTech's FOREST satellite constellation was developed in partnership with the European Space Agency and the German Aerospace Center (DLR).
+FOREST-1 and FOREST-2 were launched in 2023 and 2024 respectively.
+On January 29, 2026, the ESA confirmed that FOREST-2 achieved all quality targets, including 2% absolute radiometric accuracy in the LWIR2 band, meeting the same standards applied to Copernicus Sentinel missions.
+FOREST-3, OroraTech's first fully internally developed satellite mission, completed its final mission review with ESA and DLR in May 2026 after 15 months in orbit, with the full deliverable package accepted.

 Technology

 Wildfire detection using infrared sensors in space had been proposed as a technology since the 1990s.
 Technological advances, notably sunk space launch cost, enabled non-state actors to enter the market.
 As such, OroraTech operates a software platform for the detection and monitoring of wildfires based on measuring thermal-infrared radiation from space.
 The company is using data from existing satellites and develops their own constellation of 3-U CubeSats with thermal-infrared cameras to further improve temporal and spatial resolution of fire detection.

-The software platform generates various overlays on base maps to visualize fire risk and fire detections.
-At the current stage, the platform uses data from twelve satellites in polar and geostationary orbits, including such by NASA, ESA, and EUMETSAT.
+Their Wildfire Solution software platform generates various overlays on base maps to visualize fire risk and fire detections.
+At the current stage, the platform uses data over twelve satellites in polar and geostationary orbits, including such by NASA, ESA, and EUMETSAT.
 In early 2020, the platform had around 100 active users.